Kaewin/phase1_project_group2/README.md

 There are also crashes with 6 and 8 engines… those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
 We also decided to exclude these engines.

+### Filtering Data

+What business are we operating with i.e -20 plane or - 300 plane?

+For example, A SeaPlane is a commercial plane that has 1 engine and can only hold a max of 20 people, this can help us filter out other columns like

+For an even more narrow list i.e the ‘make’ determines what kind of plane you are using meaning which means that certain makes won't be relevant for the comparison needed.

+*

+The Number of engines determine how large the plane is i.e the smaller the engine number the smaller the plane,

+This brings us back to determining the size capacity of the aircraft so we will need to choose what kind of commercial or private plane is our company interested in,

+once we determine what of plane we are interested in we can analyze the crashes based on our specific plane type… because we can actually take the “engine_type” and see which engine type has the most fatalities

+*

+Potentially deciding to cross off a value that will not be used for our specific aircraft for a business - for example the Reciprocating engine type is a single engine and has the most crashes compared to other engine types it is also rarely used today so we probably wouldn't be recommending an aircraft with that engine type.

 ### Three Visualizations

 - Visualization one is a comparison of the all crashes for any make with with three engines.
 The color of each make's bar represents how many were Injured in the total number of crashes, while the text represens how many were uninjured for the total amount of crahses.
 ![alt text](https://github.com/Kaewin/phase1_project_group2/blob/main/Plane%20makes%20with%20three%20engines%20displaying%20how%20many%20injured%20or%20uninjured%20in%20all%20crashes.png)

 - Visualization two is comparing the aircraft damage between the three planes.
 ![2rd viz](https://github.com/Kaewin/phase1_project_group2/blob/main/visualization_carrier_damage2.png)

 - Visualization three shows which helicopter model holds the highest average of uninjured passengers during an accident.